tankfairies/tframe/README.md

 # TFrame
-A simple MVC framework with available Curl and SQLite and caching wrappers.
+A simple MVC framework with available Curl, SQLite and caching models.

 This small project is to show how a model - view - controller architecture can be built.